blankaex/blog/_posts/2020-11-08-mahjong-guide.md

     }
 </style>

-## Game Flow
+## Gameplay Loop

 Riichi Mahjong is played with four players.
-Each player is dealt 13 tiles.
-They then take turns drawing and discarding a tile, in order to build a winning hand.
+Each player is dealt 13 tiles and starts with 25,000 points.
+They take turns drawing and discarding a tile, in order to build a winning hand.
 When a player wins a hand, they earn points from the other players and a new hand begins.

 4 or 8 hands are typically played per game.
 Standings are determined by the number of points each player has at the end of the game.